Community Building Coordinator – AmeriCorps Member

 Do you want to improve the quality of life for wildlife and humans in Western North Carolina?

 Are you an unabashed nature nerd for the plants, animals, and other branches of life in the eastern deciduous forest?
 Are you so enthusiastic about nature that your friends and family give you a lovingly hard time about it?
 Do you quietly not care because secretly you are turning them into nature nerds too?
 Fan of public engagement and not afraid to work with animal ambassadors?
 The Balsam Mountain Trust might have the role for you.
-Note that this is an AmeriCorps position (more details below) with a fixed term of 11 months from October 2025 – August 2025
+Note that this is an AmeriCorps position (more details below) with a fixed term of 11 months from October 2026 – August 2027

 Where You Will Work: The Heart of the Appalachians

-The Trust is a private non-profit is located on Balsam Mountain Preserve, a private preserve with over 3400 acres of permanently conserved lands.
+The Trust is a private non-profit and is located on Balsam Mountain Preserve, a private preserve with over 3400 acres of permanently conserved lands.
 We broadly serve far Western North Carolina with an emphasis on Jackson and Haywood Counties.
 The Trust offices are only 8 miles away from the town of Sylva, a beacon of arts, culture, tasty food, and good breweries in far WNC.
 With Western Carolina University just down the road and Great Smokies National Park down the street, Sylva is a gateway to all the adventures of the Southern Appalachians with boundless opportunities for hiking, paddling, birding, fishing…choose your own adventure!

 You’ll Be Part of Our Small but Mighty Team!